How to Divide in Google Sheets (Numbers, Cells, or Columns)

 If you want to divide two numbers in Google Sheets (or two cells that have the numbers), then there are a couple of ways to do this in Google Sheets.

-Doing a division in Google Sheets is such a regular task that there is an in-built function that allows you to divide two numbers or numbers that are in two cells.
+Doing a division in Google Sheets is such a regular task that there is an in-built division function in Google Sheets that allows you to divide two numbers or numbers that are in two cells.

 It’s the DIVIDE function (no marks for guessing)!